 This year we will also remember Lynn Daines, the conference’s Executive Director, who passed away in November 2019.
 Lynn was known for her ability to bring people together, get them engaged, coach them, and support them unequivocally.
-Lynn, along with her husband Guy, had served as the driving force of the nation’s greatest educational forum on tropical cyclones, and throughout this week, we are reminded how we are stronger together because of the contributions of the Daines family to the emergency management profession.
+Lynn, along with her husband Guy, served as the driving force for the nation’s greatest educational forum on tropical cyclones.
+Throughout this week, we are reminded how we are stronger together because of the contributions of the Daines family to the emergency management profession.

-As we continue to build strong relationships with one another, we continue to train and educate Florida’s emergency management community through the Governor’s Hurricane Conference.
-This year, our partners and sponsoring organizations have mapped out more than 35 training sessions, 55 workshops and a dynamic general session to share lessons learned during this historic hurricane season.
+As we continue to re-build strong relationships with one another, we continue to train and educate Florida’s emergency management community through the Governor’s Hurricane Conference.
+This year, our partners and sponsoring organizations have mapped out more than 40 training sessions, 50 workshops, and a dynamic general session to share lessons learned during these past two historic hurricane seasons.
 We also offer the chance to safely network with peers to enhance your learning experience and develop cohesive partnerships across the state and emergency management community.
-Come join us this year, as we acknowledge the impact of the storms of the past few years and recognize the resilience and strength of our community as we are stronger together for Florida and the nation.
+Come join us this year, as we acknowledge the impact of the storms of the past few years and recognize the resilience and strength of our community as the nation, and we, in Florida have become stronger together.